Liz Musgrove: International career

-Musgrove was selected for the Scotland Women 7s squad in 2017 following a successful first season playing rugby and made a try-scoring debut in the opening match of the Rugby Europe Women’s Sevens Trophy in Ostrava.
+Musgrove was selected for the Scotland Women 7s squad in 2017 following a successful first season playing rugby and made a try-scoring debut in the opening match of the Rugby Europe Women's Sevens Trophy in Ostrava.

 Musgrove was selected by coach Shade Munro for the 2018 Women's Six Nations Championship, where she won her first full cap in the opener away to Wales.

 In 2019, and only three years since she started playing rugby, she took part in the qualifying tournament for the World Rugby Women's Sevens Series in Hong Kong.
 In the same year, she was also selected for a national tour of South Africa under coach Philip Doyle.

 Musgrove was part of the 2021 Women's Six Nations Championship team.
 She started on the bench in the team's defeat to England, before coach Bryan Easson, brought her onto the starting line-up for the second match against Italy.
 This represented her first start for Scotland in two years.
-She played again in the closing match against Wales, which Scotland won 27-13.
+She played again in the closing match against Wales, which Scotland won 27–13.

 Prior to the championship, Musgrove had not represented her country since before she moved to Hong Kong in 2019.
 During that time, she had also experienced a problematic hip injury which prevented her joining national games.

+She was named in Scotland's squad for the 2025 Six Nations Championship in March.